dekuNukem/bob_cassette_rewinder/README.md

 So my plan now is to read what's inside the EEPROM.
 It seemed that a special connector is needed, but after rummaging around the parts bin, I found that it fits into a USB-A female socket just fine!
 Although I had to insulate the metal case so it won't short on the PCB contacts.

-I found a leftover board from [pimping my microwave](https://github.com/dekuNukem/pimp_my_microwave), and quickly threw together this contraption to read the EEPROM:
+I found a leftover board from [pimping my microwave](https://github.com/dekuNukem/pimp_my_microwave), and quickly threw together a contraption to read the EEPROM:

 ![Alt text](resources/pics/pmm.jpeg)

 It would just read all 256 bytes and print them over serial, and I wrote a short [Python script](/bin_dump/bob_dump.py) to save them as a `.bin` file.

-Here is a quick look at whats inside a Pop cassette, with 25 washes left:
+Here is a quick look at whats inside a Pop cassette, with 26 washes left:

 ![Alt text](resources/pics/dump.png)